write-you-a-scheme-v2/scheme/docs/04_errors.md

 ```

-Each of these data constructors serve to distinguish the source of their error.
+Each of these data constructors distinguish the source of their error.
 Whenever a `LispException` is created, it is then immediately thrown.
-Ideally, they provide enough useful information to the user on how to debug their program after a `LispException` is returned.
+Ideally, they provide useful information to the user on how to debug their program after a `LispException` is returned.
 Though not as descriptive as a fully featured language, we do have the capacity to provide a fair amount of information, including the a custom message and `LispVal` that are not compatible.
 The key to improvement here is keeping track and passing more information to `LispException` when it is created then thrown.

 ```haskell
 instance Show LispException where